 Under czarist Russia, Rovno became a border town not far from the frontier of Austria (at Brody), and developed into a commercial center dealing in military supplies.
 With the completion of the Kiev-Warsaw railroad and later with the Vilna-Rovno line (1885) it also became an important railroad center for all eastern Volhynia.
 Since it had become a supply center, various local light industries were also set up in the area under Polish rule.

-A somewhat unlovely but busy, modernizing city, it was dealt a blow by WW I and the struggle that followed with the Soviet faction.
-It regained stability with Poland’s stewardship, until WW II.
+A somewhat unlovely but busy and modernizing city, it was dealt a blow by World War I and the struggle that followed with the Soviet faction.
+It regained stability with Poland’s stewardship, until World War II.